Contact Us

-First of all... let me mention that Anchor Group is a NetSuite Partner.
+First of all, let me mention that Anchor Group is a NetSuite Partner.
 This means that there will likely be some unintentional bias affecting this opinion-based article.
-However, I will do my best to give you objective-based opinions that will provide real, honest, and tangible action steps during your discovery phase.
+However, I will do my best to provide you with objective-based opinions that will offer real, honest, and tangible action steps during your discovery phase.

-The first section of this article is going to go over the major perks of using NetSuite and some examples of how it has a profound impact on many businesses.
+The first section of this article will cover the major benefits of using NetSuite, along with examples of its profound impact on numerous businesses.
 Then I'll break down the current flaws as of this year.
-Since I have been in an account manager role and worked in other enterprise resource planning (ERP) systems like SAP, I hear many of the problems different customers have with NetSuite.
-Even though I think it is an amazing platform, it's not always the right fit for some businesses.
+Having worked as an account manager and with other enterprise resource planning (ERP) systems like SAP, I've heard many of the problems different customers have with NetSuite.
+Although I think it is an amazing platform, it's not always the right fit for every business.
 I'll list a few examples of who it might not be the best fit for later down in the article.
-If you are well informed on NetSuite, then take a peek at this NetSuite implementation checklist which will prepare you for the next steps you will take.
+If you are well-informed on NetSuite, then take a peek at this NetSuite implementation checklist, which will prepare you for the next steps you will take.

 NetSuite Pros